 The plan has a List of Covered Drugs (Formulary).
 We call it the "Drug List" for short.
-It tells which Part D prescription drugs are covered under the Part D benefit included in MedStar Medicare Choice Care Advantage.
+It tells which Part D prescription drugs are covered under the Part D benefit included in MedStar Medicare Choice Dual Advantage.
+In addition to the drugs covered by Part D, some prescription drugs are covered for you under your Medicaid benefits.
+The Drug List tells you how to find out which drugs are covered under Medicaid.

 The drugs on this list are selected by the plan with the help of a team of doctors and pharmacists.
 The list must meet requirements set by Medicare.
-Medicare has approved the MedStar Medicare Choice Care Advantage Drug List.
+Medicare has approved the MedStar Medicare Choice Dual Advantage Drug List.